cpske/ISP/feedback/projects.md

 > Security must be part of the development process, not added at the end.

-You should apply basic security practices from the start.
+Apply basic security practices from the start.
 Think about security during code reviews, too.

 If your `SECRET_KEY` has been exposed, you can generate a new one.

 **Note**: Kvent `settings.py` has: